Imagine anything we dislike, disapprove, or fear: murder, rape, robbery, war, racism, sexism, blah, blah, etc.

 Why not train people not to do them?
 We do.
 That is what society does.
 If everyone learned what we were taught is right, when we were growing up, we would not need to worry.

-Are you kidding?
+Some people ignore these teachings and murder, rape, and rob.
 Welcome to the world.
 Those things have existed, and will exist in every human culture on earth.

 Out responses have taken every form possible since the dawn of time.
 What evolved is what works best; none of our methods is perfect, and most of our methods take three forms: